B0TAstro/B0TAstro/README.md

 ###

-<p align="left">✨ Creating bugs since 2019<br>📚 Currently studying BUT MMI at Chambéry<br>🧑‍💻 Apprentice Full-Stack Developer at La Sasson<br>🎯 Goal : Gain as much knowledge and experience as possible… and maybe become a freelancer someday !<br>🎲 Fun fact : I’m passionate about F1, esports, and Japanese culture — and I can talk about them a lot !</p>
+<p align="left">✨ Creating bugs since 2019<br>📚 Currently studying BUT MMI at Chambéry<br>🧑‍💻 Apprentice Full-Stack Developer at La Sasson<br>🎯 Goal : Gain as much knowledge and experience as possible… and maybe become a freelancer someday !<br>🎲 Fun fact : I’m passionate about sport auto, esports, and Japanese culture — and I can talk about them a lot !</p>

 ###